Ashinaga (organization): Funds

-2011 Great East Japan Earthquake, Tsunami, and Nuclear Disaster
+2011 Great East Japan earthquake, tsunami, and nuclear disaster

 On 11 March 2011, Japan was hardest hit by triple disaster: 9.0 magnitude earthquake, tsunami, and as well as subsequent Fukushima nuclear disaster, which claimed 20,000 deaths.
 More than two thousand children lost their parents in a triple disaster that hit Tohoku region.
-On 14 March of the same year, Ashinaga moved to provide these children with one-time emergency relief grants and immediately began fundraising for this cause, the organization's first major overseas fundraiser being held in New York City, and later in Philadelphia.
+On 14 March of that year, Ashinaga moved to provide these children with one-time emergency relief grants and immediately began fundraising for this cause, the organization's first major overseas fundraiser being held in New York City, and later in Philadelphia.
 As of 31 March 2013, Ashinaga has received nearly 200,000 donations totaling ¥5.9 billion from Japan and overseas for use in providing these grants, as well as scholarships and emotional care for the children, who lost parents in a triple disaster.
 The majority of the funds eventually gathered came from anonymous donations; 2,081 children, including newborns and students of various educational levels, were provided with emergency relief grants worth ¥2.8 million.